gsvolt/cle_parcel_lookup/README.md

 - At this point, please open your browser and visit `http://localhost:5000` to access the application.

+- To cleanup after viewing the application, do make sure to press `CTRL-C` to end the flask session.

 ## Alternative Installation using Wheel